 - Setting Scale to 1 defaults the dataset back to original intensities

-Scaling is an important step in merging multiple datasets that may arise from a concentration series data collection or when SAXS datasets arise from different instrumentation.
-Also, we see concentration series type datasets from systems with inline Size Exclusion Chromatography flow cells.
-Our goal for each putative I(q) observation is to recover the SAXS signal independent of concentration implying a unity structure factor and ideal buffer subtraction.
+Scaling is an important step for merging multiple datasets.
+SAXS datasets from different instruments, or from a concentration series will requiring a scaling step before merging.
+This is also true when merging data across an elution peak with inline Size Exclusion Chromatography.
+Our goal for each I(q) observation is to recover the SAXS signal independent of concentration implying a unity structure factor and ideal buffer subtraction.

 We use scaling as a tool to demonstrate concentration independent regions of the SAXS curve and to guide merging strategies.
 In general, we do not perform zero concentration extrapolation of a concentration series, for more information see ATSAS forum.
 Zero concentration extrapolations tend to introduce gross errors particularly in the low q-region, rather we examine a set of scaled SAXS curves to determine if they exhibit concentration independent scattering.

 Principally, there are two different methods for scaling datasets that either 1) fit the SAXS curves to a reference (Figure 1 lower right) or 2) standardize each dataset such that they are scale invariant (Figure 1 left).
 One method for standardizing a dataset is to subtract each I(q) from the median I(q) value within a dataset and then divide by a scaling statistic.
 Since I favor the median for its robust properties, we need an alternative to the standard deviation and I used one defined by Rousseeux.
 Standardizing the dataset splits the dataset into halves centered at the median and can be used directly for model fitting.
 This is useful for examining features or trends at high q but requires each dataset in the collection to have the same number of points within the same q-range.